scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-sstable.rst

 ``--partitions-file`` options.
 Both expect partition key values in the hexdump format.

 Supports both a text and JSON output.
-The text output uses the built-in Scylla printers, which are also used when logging mutation-related data structures.
+The text output uses the built-in ScyllaDB printers, which are also used when logging mutation-related data structures.

 The schema of the JSON output is the following: